minorugh/deepl-translate/README.md

 [DeepL](https://www.deepl.com/translator)

 At the top of the site, there is a place where it says "API", so click there.
+Select the Free Registration option to register an account and receive an API key.

 ## Install
 * request is required, so install it with `M-x package-install request` etc.